Jessie-Watt/Data-Analysis-on-SQL/README.md

 3).
 Sorting retrieved values using clauses in specified orders

 # TASK 2 SOLUTION
-The Employee and Salary dataset was provided by my coach Victor Somadina, this was imported into my 'Business' SQL server management by right-cliking on database, point to tasks then I click Import Flat File.
+The Employee and Salary dataset was provided by my coach Victor Somadina, this was imported into my 'Business Database' created on my SQL server management.
+I right-clicked on my newly created 'business database' then clicled 'task' followed by Import Flat File, this automatically generated the Employee and the salary table.
 The two dataset was located in the tables section.
-A screenshot of the rawdataset can be seen below
+A screenshot of the raw dataset can be seen below

 ![Employee Raw Dataset](https://github.com/Jessie-Watt/Data-analysis-of-student-s-information-health-record-and-their-performance-using-SQL./assets/140435577/d093502a-6031-4f23-8714-5e5442cf5434)

 ![Salary Raw Dataset](https://github.com/Jessie-Watt/Data-analysis-of-student-s-information-health-record-and-their-performance-using-SQL./assets/140435577/08952810-10f7-4cb5-90f0-353d258bb4dd)

 In my first activity the employee table will be filtered to show staff who are based in Mumbai and Delhi cities.
 This was achieved by using the 'WHERE' clause, this filtered the data providing only the rows with Mumbai and Delhi as city.
 I also introduced the 'Like' operator to evaluate my condition.
-The syntax used is;   syntax: **SELECT _column1, column2,_ ...
+The syntax used was; **SELECT _column1, column2,_ ...
 FROM _table_name_ WHERE _condition;**.

 ![Mumbai and Delhi Cities](https://github.com/Jessie-Watt/Data-analysis-of-student-s-information-health-record-and-their-performance-using-SQL./assets/140435577/0f9c8e4a-d2d3-47d5-8a7f-bcc6829aac3c)